HunterKart/proficiency-faculty-evaluation/docs/front-end-spec.md

 **Technical & Developer Notes:**

 -   **Real-time Progress:** The UI **must** use a WebSocket connection to receive real-time progress updates (e.g., `progress`, `rows_processed`) and status changes for all active jobs.
 This replaces the previous polling mechanism.
 A progress bar in the table should reflect this data.
+-   **Connection Resiliency & UX**:
+    -   **Visual Status Indicator**: The Job Monitor UI **must** always display a subtle, persistent indicator of the WebSocket connection status (e.g., a small dot in the page header: green for 'connected', yellow for 'reconnecting', red for 'disconnected').
+    -   **Disconnection UX**: When the connection is lost, the UI **must** display a clear, non-intrusive message (e.g., a `shadcn/ui` `<Alert>` stating "Connection lost, attempting to reconnect...").
+The progress bar and status for active jobs should remain in their last known state but can be overlaid with a subtle pattern (e.g., a semi-transparent diagonal stripe) to indicate the data is potentially stale.
+The "Force Fail" and "Request Cancellation" buttons **must** be disabled during the disconnected state.
+    -   **Reconnection UX**: Upon successful reconnection, the alert message **must** be removed, the connection indicator should turn green, and the UI **must** trigger a full data refresh (`TanStack Query` invalidation) to show the current, accurate status of all jobs.
 -   **Cooperative Cancellation:** For jobs in a `processing` state, a "Request Cancellation" button will be available.
 This action sends a signal for the job to stop gracefully after its current task.
 The UI **must** display a transitional `cancellation_requested` status while waiting for the job to confirm stoppage.
 -   **Streamlined Error Reporting:** For any job with a status of `failed` or `completed_partial_failure`, the main job list will now display a direct "Download Error Report" button, making the error details immediately accessible without needing to open a details dialog.
 -   **Centralized Monitor:** This page replaces the "Import Job History" page and must be the single source of truth for monitoring all `RQ` jobs.